 Proposed waterfront activities would result in the use and subsequent disposal of more hazardous materials.
-It is expected that the most notable increases of hazardous materials would occur with POL (fuels) used for various vessels and vehicles.
-However, the expected increased use of POL is estimated to be minimal.
-Specifically, it is estimated that waterfront operations would result in an increase to the Guam hazardous material disposal rate of 5% of the known Okinawa rate, or approximately 1,600 lbs

-(726 kg) annually (DRMO Okinawa 2009).
-Consequently, there would be less than significant impacts and no proposed mitigation measures would be required.
-Instead, routine hazardous materials BMPs, and SOPs would be implemented (see Table 17.2-3 and Volume 7).
+It is expected that the most notable increases of hazardous materials would occur with POL/fuels used for various vessels and vehicles.
+However, the expected increased use of POL/fuels is estimated to be minimal.
+Specifically, it is estimated that waterfront operations would result in an increase to the Guam hazardous material disposal rate of 5% of the known Okinawa rate, or approximately 1,600 lbs (726 kg) annually (DRMO Okinawa 2009).
+Consequently, there would be negligible impacts and no potential mitigation measures required.
+Instead, routine hazardous materials management protocol, BMPs, and SOPs would be implemented.